purescript-halogen/purescript-halogen/docs/guide/04-Lifecycles-Subscriptions.md

 Sometimes you need to handle events arising internally that don't come from a user interacting with the Halogen HTML you've rendered.
 Two common sources are time-based actions and events that happen on an element outside one you've rendered (like the browser window).

-In Halogen these kinds of events come from **event sources**.
-Components can subscribe to event sources by providing an action that should run every time an event happens.
+In Halogen these kinds of events can be created manually with the [`event`](https://github.com/paf31/purescript-event) library.
+Halogen components can subscribe to an `Event` by providing an action that should run when the event happens.

-Event sources are usually created with one of these functions:

-1. `effectEventSource` and`affEventSource` let you produce an event source from an `Effect` or `Aff` function, respectively.
-2. `eventListenerEventSource` lets you produce an event source by attaching an event listener to the DOM, like attaching a resize event to the browser window.
+You can subscribe to events using functions from the `event` library, but Halogen provides a special helper function for subscribing to events from event listeners in the DOM called `eventListenerEventSource`.

 An event source can be thought of as a stream of actions: actions can be produced at any time from the event source, and your component will evaluate those actions so long as it remains subscribed to the event source.
 It's common to create an event source and subscribe to it when the component initializes, though you can subscribe or unsubscribe from an event source at any time.